Click here to apply - Application is Now Closed

 - Veteran Military Service Members from the U.S. Armed Forces: Army, Navy, Air Force, Marine Corps, Coast Guard, Reserves and National Guard.

-- Spouses of Veteran Service Members, including surviving spouses
+- Spouses of Veteran Service Members, including active duty military, retirees, veterans, wounded warriors and surviving spouses

 To be eligible, individuals must be:

-- Accepted into an accredited Health Information Management (HIM) or Informatics program in the United States, and
+- Accepted into a Health Informatics and Information Management (HIIM) program accredited by a national or regional agency of the United States, and

-- Enrolled as a full-time student in one of the following degree-granting programs at the time of application submission and award (see the Application and Award Timeline for specific dates):
+- Enrolled as a full-time student in one of the following degree-granting programs at the time of award (see the Application and Award Timeline for specific dates):

 - Submit a completed online application all of its components.